Frequently Asked Questions

 Q. How does Rapid Transit play a role in the development of the Fort Garry campus?

-A. Locating Rapid Transit within the Fort Garry campus will allow for the development of a dense, mixed-use transit and pedestrian hub that offers convenient access to the campus and reduces personal vehicular traffic in the Southwood precinct, thus allowing for the development of medium- and high-density housing.
-Access to our campus shouldn’t require a car, and we shouldn’t have to plan our development around parking.
+A. Providing Rapid Transit service to the Fort Garry campus will allow for the development of a dense, mixed-use transit and pedestrian hub that offers convenient access to the campus and reduces personal vehicular traffic in Southwood, allowing the development of medium- and high-density housing.
+Access to our campus shouldn’t require a car and we shouldn’t have to plan our development around parking.

 Q. Where exactly will the Rapid Transit station be located?

-A. A specific location has not yet been determined.
-One of the mandates of the Open International Design Competition was to propose the location(s) for one or more Rapid Transit Hubs, and to integrate rapid transit within the vision for long-term campus plan.
+A. One of the mandates of the Open International Design Competition was to propose the location(s) for one or more Rapid Transit hubs, and to integrate rapid transit within the vision for long-term campus plan.
 Though locations of these hubs have been proposed within the winning submission, the City of Winnipeg is the authority that will determine station locations as part of the Southwest Rapid Transit Corridor Phase 2 routing planning.
+Winnipeg Transit, in collaboration with the U of M, has identified Investors Group Field and the current Dafoe Rd. stops as University Rapid Transit stations.
+In addition to these stations there will be numerous stops which provide better access to transit service throughout campus.

 A. Through a proper planning process the Fort Garry campus can be transformed into a world-class showpiece of collaborative, sustainable, mixed-use development focused on pedestrian movement, rather than automobile use.
 It would improve connection and access to and from other areas of the city, enhancing the attraction to living and working on campus.
 Rapid Transit will be the spine in a vibrant network of pedestrian walkways, interconnected facilities and greenspaces that will stretch from Pembina Highway to the Red River―growth that will attract visitors and residents alike.
-Examples of successful development like this include the Portland Transit Mall and the Rosslyn-Ballston Corridor in Arlington, Virginia.
-Rapid Transit provides the opportunity for fast, reliable, convenient service for students, staff, future residents and visitors
+Rapid Transit provides the opportunity for fast, reliable, convenient service for students, staff, future residents and visitors.
+Although Bus Rapid Transit will provide higher quality bus service to campus it will not compromise the walkable, human scaled concepts communicated in the Visionary (re)Generation Plan.
+Once buses enter the future Southwood community and core campus, they will be traveling at slower speeds and in mixed traffic.

 Q. What was the Open International Design Competition?

-The Visionary (re)Generation Open International Design Competition was the visioning phase to select a winning consultant team, who will develop a master plan for the Fort Garry campus, including the development of the former Southwood Golf Course.
+A. The Visionary (re)Generation Open International Design Competition was the visioning phase to select a winning consultant team to develop a master plan for the Fort Garry campus, including the development of the former Southwood Golf Course.
 The competition was an open call to design professionals from across the globe to submit their proposals to re-imagine the Fort Garry campus.
 45 teams representing 17 different countries were selected to submit proposals, with 6 teams moving on to the secondary phase where more detailed proposals were submitted.
 After many evaluation sessions conducted by technical experts and panel members from an international jury, one submission was selected as the winner.
-The winning team composed of Janet Rosenberg & Studio Inc. and Cibinel Architects Ltd., with Landmark Planning & Design Inc., and ARUP Canada Inc. is now tasked with working with the University of Manitoba and members of the community to launch the planning phase of Visionary (re)Generation which will see the development of a master plan for the Fort Garry campus.
+The winning team composed of Janet Rosenberg & Studio Inc. and Cibinel Architects Ltd., with Landmark Planning & Design Inc., and ARUP Canada Inc. has been working with the University of Manitoba and members of the community on developing plans for the campus and Southwood.
 More information on the 5 finalist teams can be seen in the gallery section here.

 Q. Who won the competition?